indigoparadox/maug/README.md

 - other-stuff/ndstool 2.1.2

 And 1.2.0 of the linker scripts at https://github.com/devkitPro/devkitarm-crtls/releases/tag/v1.2.0 (these can just be installed with `make`/`make install`.

-Work is in progress to update this, but the cause isn't obvious and time is in short supply these days!

 ## Design Constraints